mbensmida/sphinx-poc/docs/Configuration.rst

     -  :ref:`End-date suggestion <Configuration.EndDateSuggestion>`
        End-date suggestion feature in Calendar: how to configure.

-    -  :ref:`Predefined users, groups and memberships <Configuration.PredefinedUserGroupMembership>`
-       The configurations for users, groups and memberships initialization.
+    -  :ref:`Predefined users, groups and memberships <PredefinedUserGroupMembership>` The configurations for users, groups and memberships initialization.